xcart/xcart-docs/_pages/kb_en/general_setup/setting_up_seo-friendly_urls.md

 ## Tweaking CleanURLs

-You can configure SEO-friendly URLs behaviour via `XCART_DIRECTORY/etc/config.php` file.
-Config values are placed under `[clean_urls] section.
-Here is the list with all available settings and their default values:
+You can configure the SEO-friendly URLs behaviour via the file `XCART_DIRECTORY/etc/config.php`.
+The config values you require can be found in the `[clean_urls]` section.
+Here is the list of all the available settings and their default values:

 ```
 [clean_urls]